littleraskol/Sprint-And-Dash-Redux/SprintAndDashRedux/readme.txt

 3. CONFIGURATION

+Note that while this section refers to the config file, you can change settings in game using the Generic Mod Config Menu (GMCM) interface.

 Sprint and Dash Mod Redux can be configured to change the keys for its sprint and dash functions, the stamina cost per tick of sprinting (stamCost), and the duration of the combat dash buff (dashDuration).
 Additionally, there is a new "winded" feature to use or not at your choice.
 You can also select whether to use the sprint (and normal "run") keys as a toggle, where pressing once turns it on until you press again.

-StamCost: Measured in points of stamina.
+StamCost: Measured in points of stamina, how much sprinting costs per second.
 By default, this is 2.
 Minimum is 1, lower values will be treated as 1.

 DashDuration: Measured in seconds.
 By default this is 4 seconds.
 Note that the cooldown will last for 2.5x as long as whatever you set its length to (i.e., by default 10 seconds).
 Minimum is 1 second, maximum is 10 seconds.
 Values beyond the maximum will be treated as the maximum.
 Values below the minimum (e.g., 0) will turn the dash feature off.